-(iv) When the rivers discharge their waters from all directions in a lake or depression, the pattern is known as 'centripetal'.

-MCQ S, objective and fill in the bla inks, type question and answer.
+MCQS objective type question

-Q.1.
-The Indian drainage may be classified into the and

-Ans .
-Himalayan drainage, Peninsula ar drainage

-Q.2. is known as Ponna ani.

-Ans .
-Baharathapuzha

-Q.3.
+- Q.1.
 Luni river system is the example of which of the following river systems?

-(a) Ephemeral (b) Enduring
+- (a) Ephemeral (b) Enduring

-(c) Antecedent (d) Perennial
+- (c) Antecedent (d) Perennial

-Ans .
+- Ans.
 Ephemeral

-Q.4.
-Arrange the correct sequence umn I. of column II against the states in col-
+- Q.2.
+Arrange the correct sequence of column II against the states in column I.

-Column I (River) Colunmn II (Origin)

-I. River Ganga 1.
-Mapchachumgo glacier

-II.
-River Brahmaputra 2.
-Nasik

-III.
-River Godavari 3.
-Gangotri Glacier

-IV.
-River Ghaghara 4.
-Chemayungdung Glacier

-(a) I-3, II-4, III-2, IV-1 (b) II-2, III-3, IV-1, I-4

-(c) IV-3, III-2, II-1, I-4 (d) III-1, II-4, I-3, IV-2

-Ans ((a)
+- Ans- (c) Chambal

+- Q.4.
+Which of the following landforms is not formed by deposition?

+- (a) Water fall (b) Delta

+- (c) Ox-bow (d) Flood plains

+- Ans. (a) Waterfall

 Q.5.
-Brahmaputra River is known as s Yamuna in

-Ans.
-Bangladesh

-Q.6.
-Whi ch of the the following river does not rise in the Himalayas? (a) Ghaghra (b) Kosi (c) Chambal (d) Ganga Ans - (c) C hambal Q.7.
-Whi ch of the following landform s is not formed by deposition? (a) Water fall (b) Delta (c) Ox-bow (d) Flood plains Ans. (a) W aterfall Q.8.
-Exar mine which of the following is not in part of Indo-Brahma river? (a) The Indus and its five tribu taties in western part. (b) The ganga and Himalayar n tributaries in the central part. (c) The stretch of the Brahmap taries. outra in Assam and its Himalayan tribu- (d) River Godavri and its tribu taries in South.
-Ans. (d) Q.9.
-Whi ch is not associated with the e characterstics of peninsula rivers? (a) These are perennial (b) These are non-perennial (c) Follow fixed course (d) Absence of meanders Ans. (a) Q.10 .
-Whi ch of the following is not as sociated with river Godavari? (a) The largest peninsular rive er system (b) It is called the Dakshin Ga nga (c) Discharges its water into t he Bay of Bengal (d) It does not form the delta Ans. (d)
+Examine which of the following is not in part of Indo-Brahma river?

+- (a) The Indus and its five tributaties in western part. - (b) The ganga and Himalayan tributaries in the central part. - (c) The stretch of the Brahmaputra in Assam and its Himalayan tributaries. - (d) River Godavri and its tributaries in South. - Ans. (d) River Godavri and its tributaries in South. - Q.6.
+Which is not associated with the characteristics of peninsula rivers? - (a) These are perennial (b) These are non-perennial - (c) Follow fixed course (d) Absence of meanders - Ans. (a) These are perennial

-Q.11.
+Q.7.
+Which of the following is not associated with river Godavari?

+- (a) The largest peninsular river system

+- (b) It is called the Dakshin Ganga

+- (c) Discharges its water into the Bay of Bengal

+- (d) It does not form the delta

+- Ans. (d) It does not form the delta

+Q.8.
 Fill in the blanks:

-(a) The origin of big rivers of peninsuar drainage is (b) The origin of major rivers of north India is in (c) A mighty river called shivalik or Indo-Brahma traversed the en- tire longtudinal extent of the Himalaya from Assam to Punjab in
+- (a) The origin of big rivers of peninsuar drainage is . - (b) The origin of major rivers of north India is in . - (c) A mighty river called shivalik or Indo-Brahma traversed the entire longtudinal extent of the Himalaya from Assam to Punjab in Period. - (d) River Brahmaputra is known as in Tibbat.

-- (d) River Brahmaputra is known as in Tibbat. - (e) River origmates from Multai in the Betul district of Madhya Pradesh .
+(e) River origmates from Multai in the Betul district of Madhya Pradesh .